Unsupervised 3D Semantic Segmentation Domain Adaptation

 All images were obtained on a 32-channel Siemens Avanto 1.5T scanner using a Siemens single-channel head coil:

-All data will be made available online with a permissive copyright-license (CC-BY-SA 4.0), allowing for data to be shared, distributed and improved upon.
+All data will be made available online with a permissive non-commercial copyright-license (CC BY-NC-SA 4.0), allowing for data to be shared, distributed and improved upon.
 All structures were manually segmented in consensus by the treating neurosurgeon and physicist using both the ceT1 and hrT2 images.
-To cite this data, please refer to https://doi.org/10.7937/TCIA.9YTJ-5Q73.
+To cite this data, please refer to https://arxiv.org/abs/2201.02831.

 No additional data is allowed, including the data released on TCIA and pre-trained models.